queryluke/masseffect-5e-data/data/rules/resting.md

 order: 6
 ---
 Heroic though they might be, operatives can't spend every hour of the day in the thick of exploration, social interaction, and combat.
-They need rest - time to sleep and eat, tend their wounds, clean their weapons, practice biotic spells, and configure omni-tools.
+They need rest - time to sleep and eat, tend their wounds, clean their weapons, practice biotic powers, and configure omni-tools.

 Operatives can take short rests in the midst of mission day and a long rest to end the day.